 - Docker Swarm and realizing the promise of heterogeneous Linux/Windows clusters demoed at last year’s DockerCon EU.
-Check out this lab guide for details.

 To build and run your first Windows container, get Windows Server 2016 TP5 running, begin writing Dockerfiles for Windows, share images on Docker Hub and don’t hesitate to reach out with questions or feedback on the Docker Forums.
 For inspiration, check out Windows Dockerfiles authored by Stefan, Buc and Microsoft, and look through the Official Repos for candidates that could do with a good Windows version.